anitay20/ios-tutorials/timer/README.md

 **Bugs:**
 * Pressing the play button multiple times would make the timer go faster.
 We should only be able to press the play button once.
+* If you press the play button repeatedly and then press the pause or stop button, the timer will still keep going.